Mexico starts giving first shots of Pfizer-BioNtech vaccine

 Assistant Health Secretary Hugo López-Gatell waxed poetic, saying, “Today the stage of the epidemic and its treatment changes, to a ray of hope.”

-Zoé Robledo, director of Mexico’s social security system, called it “an forgettable Christmas.
+Zoé Robledo, director of Mexico’s social security system, called it “an unforgettable Christmas.
 We are sure this is going to be the beginning of the end of the pandemic.”

-Other medical personnel also began getting the shots in the cities of Toluca and Queretaro.
+Other doctors and nurses rolled up their sleeves in the chill morning air at outside vaccination stations in the cities of Toluca and Queretaro.
+The government has said that health workers will be the first to get the shots, followed by the elderly, teachers and those with underlying health conditions that make them more vulnerable to the disease.

 Foreign Relations Secretary Marcelo Ebrard said Mexico was the first country in Latin America to get the vaccine, though others were close behind.

+Chile also began its innoculation program Thursday, with 42-year-old nurse Zulema Riquelme getting the first jab as President Sebastián Piñera looked on.

+Chile said it had received 10,000 doses of the Pfizer vaccine, with health workers also first in line.

-Chile said it was receiving 10,000 doses on Thursday and Argentina, which has run into problems obtaining the Pfizer vaccine, received a flight carrying 300,000 doses of the Russian Sputnik V vaccine, though it cannot yet be given to people older than 60 due to a lack of testing data.
+Argentina, which has run into problems obtaining the Pfizer vaccine, received a flight carrying 300,000 doses of the Russian Sputnik V vaccine, though it cannot yet be given to people older than 60 due to a lack of testing data.

 While Mexico got only 3,000 doses arrived in the first shipment Wednesday, Ebrard said about 53,000 more doses would arrive by Tuesday, about 1.4 million doses in January and a total of about 11.75 million by mid-year.